gjbex/Fortran-MOOC/software/Installing_WSL.md

 Right-click Windows PowerShell and choose: Run as Administrator

 **2.**
-In the PöwerShell prompt, execute the command:
+In the PowerShell prompt, execute the command:

 `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`